Top 10 Things to Do in St. Martin Parish

 4. Cajun Dancing

-To hear authentic Cajun music in the place where it was born, La Poussiere should be on your shortlist.
-The dancehall was founded in 1955, and its very name tells a story: In the early days, folks would show up and dance through the night to Cajun bands, shaking dust (la poussiere in French) off the floor.
-Adding to La Poussiere’s reputation is its long list of notable musicians who have graced its stage (among them, Cajun music icons Wayne Toups and Steve Riley), and its numerous appearances in magazines and television documentaries.
+Adding to La Poussiere’s reputation is the long list of notable musicians who have graced its stage (among them, Cajun music icons Wayne Toups and Steve Riley), as well as numerous appearances in magazines and television documentaries.
 Whether you just want to take it all in over a drink or you're ready to tear up the dance floor, this venue is sure to deliver a good time.
-Secondly, head to the Joie De Vivre Coffee and Culture Cafe in Breaux Bridge for a Cajun jam session where the essence of this distinct music genre can be heard in an intimate setting.

-5. Antique Shopping in Breaux Bridge
+5. Antiques Shopping in Breaux Bridge

 Breaux Bridge, founded in 1829, is a city with deep history and local charm.
-You can pick up pieces of its history yourself when visiting Breaux Bridge’s antique stores.
+You can pick up pieces of its history yourself when visiting Breaux Bridge’s antiques stores.
 Start your shopping adventure at Lagniappe Antique Mall.

 6. Dining at Nash's